jpmedley/mdn-helper/config/mutedreasons.md

 This file explains the resons for items included in the `muted` list in `config.json`.
 (19/10/21)

+## AbortController.reason

+False positive.
+There is no such property.
+IDL processing is mistaking an abort() argument as a reason.

 ## CSSContainerRule

 The feature has not shipped, but it's status vis a vis source files is not resolvable.
 It's status in Chromium is currently 'Proposed'.
 (20/10/21)